 Nate Odenkirk — (@onenatehundred) is doing his best to write everyday.
 Nate is also the creator of Outsider Sports, the first-ever sports network for non-sports fans.
 He is a contributor for The Chicago Genius-Herald and is a staff writer for Word Brothel, and has written for The New Yorker for good measure.
-Nate’s five-part radio play Summer in Argyle is something he’s very excited to show everyone, soon.
+Nate’s five-part radio play Summer in Argyle is in the works.
 His hobbies are eBay.

 Ari Mostow— (@ari_mostow) is a hardworking young lad who strives to deliver funny jokes to families all across America.
 He serves as the managing editor of Northwestern University’s official satirical news publication, The Flipside; writes for The Deep End, a comedy journalism show on his campus; and performs standup when nobody’s looking.
 His writing has not appeared in the New Yorker.

 Nathan Mostow — (@nmostow) is a recent graduate of Northwestern University, even though he never returned any of the books he borrowed from the campus library.
 He lives in Los Angeles, where he interns at a literary agency.
 In his spare time, he performs stand-up comedy, writes scripts, and steals his neighbors’ Amazon packages and blames it on his other neighbors.

 Billy O’Handley— (@whothehelltookbillyohandley) Billy O’Handley is truly a guy among men.
 He is responsible for parts of the metric system, and started the Peloponnesian War.
 Billy is also the head writer of Northwestern’s The Deep End, a writer for The Flipsideand Sherman Ave, and a mediocre lover.
 In his spare time, he is the commissioner of Major League Baseball.